Deputy Director, Institute of Financial Studies, State Council Development and Research Center

 Head of Project Office, KERING

-Since October 2011, Sébastien Hua has been Head of Project Office (Chargé de mission) to François-Henri Pinault, Chairman and CEO of Kering.
+Since 2011, Sébastien Hua works as Head of Project Office (Chargé de mission) to François-Henri Pinault, Chairman and CEO of Kering.
+Since 2015 he is also the Digital Business & Client Engagement Director.

 As of 2009, Sébastien Hua has held the position of Project Leader at the Paris office of The Boston Consulting Group (BCG).